 - Review and apply solutions for common single-room modifications cases

 - Identify common installation considerations for modifications of a specified space.

 - Prioritize solutions in a whole house multi-generational case study while being compliant with budgetary constraints with consideration given to phased construction application.

 - Prioritize individual tasks relative to a projects budget and urgency.

 How to earn your CAPS

-The CAPS designation program teaches the technical, business management, and customer service skills essential to competing in the fastest growing segment of the residential remodeling industry: home modifications for the aging-in-place.
+The CAPS designation program teaches the technical, business management, and customer service skills essential to build or remodel for the fastest growing segment of the residential construction industry: homes for the aging-in-place.

 Students must complete the following courses to earn the CAPS designation:

 - Marketing and Communicating with the Aging in Place Client (CAPS I)